 Karen Mason has starred on Broadway, Off-Broadway, television, and recording: and “has few peers when it comes to ripping the roof off with her amazing voice that knows no bounds!”
 (TheatreScene.net) Karen is a 12-time MAC Award winner and has won the MAC Award for Major Female Vocalist of the Year for six consecutive years.
 Her highly acclaimed recordings include her newest single, “It’s About Time.”
 She has also won the 2006 Nightlife Award for Major Female Vocalist and has three Bistro Awards.

-Ms. Mason can currently be seen as “Madame Giry” in the North American Premier of LOVE NEVER DIES — Andrew Lloyd Webber’s epic sequel to The Phantom of the Opera.
+Ms. Mason was recently seen as “Madame Giry” in the North American Premier of LOVE NEVER DIES — Andrew Lloyd Webber’s epic sequel to The Phantom of the Opera.
 Previously on Broadway, Karen garnered rave reviews starring as “The Queen of Hearts” in WONDERLAND, and she originated the role of “Tanya” in Abba’s MAMMA MIA!
 For her portrayal of “Tanya,” Ms. Mason was awarded a 2002 Drama Desk nomination as Best Actress.
 Her other leading roles include Norma Desmond in SUNSET BOULEVARD, which she performed to critical acclaim and standing ovations on Broadway and in Los Angeles for three years; Velma von Tussel in the final Broadway company of HAIRSPRAY; “Monotony” singer, Mazeppa in JEROME ROBBINS’ BROADWAY; Rosalie in CARNIVAL (another Drama Desk nomination); plus featured roles in Broadway’s TORCH SONG TRILOGY; and PLAY ME A COUNTRY SONG.

 Karen won the Outer Critics Circle Award for her performance in AND THE WORLD GOES ‘ROUND, and starred Off-Broadway in her own show KAREN MASON SINGS BROADWAY, BEATLES AND BRIAN.